plunify/InTime/docs/design_analysis.md

 ## How to use

 ### Total Occurences
 Use the total occurences as an indication as to which paths are affecting most of your results.
 Prioritize the any changes to these paths.
 In the screenshot, there are 6 occurences in 4 jobs that were included in the analysis.
-The source and destination of the path, and each strategy and its worst slack is hidden/displayed.
+The source and destination of the path, and each strategy and its worst slack can be toggled to be shown or hidden.

 ![occurences](images/analyze/occurences.png)